dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/tooltip-overview.md

  [!code-xaml[GroupBoxSnippet#ToolTipString](~/samples/snippets/csharp/VS_Snippets_Wpf/GroupBoxSnippet/CS/Window1.xaml#tooltipstring)]

  You can also define a tooltip as a <xref:System.Windows.Controls.ToolTip> object.
-The following example uses [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] to specify a <xref:System.Windows.Controls.ToolTip> object as the tooltip of a <xref:System.Windows.Controls.TextBox> element.
+The following example uses XAML to specify a <xref:System.Windows.Controls.ToolTip> object as the tooltip of a <xref:System.Windows.Controls.TextBox> element.
 Note that the example specifies the <xref:System.Windows.Controls.ToolTip> by setting the <xref:System.Windows.FrameworkElement.ToolTip%2A?displayProperty=nameWithType> property.

  [!code-xaml[ToolTipSimple#ToolTip](~/samples/snippets/csharp/VS_Snippets_Wpf/ToolTipSimple/CSharp/Pane1.xaml#tooltip)]